Patella Alta, aka high riding patella, is where the kneecap sits higher than normal on the thigh bone.

 Any time the patella dislocates or subluxes (partially dislocates), the cartilage on the back of the kneecap is at risk of damage which can lead to patellofemoral pain, aka anterior knee pain, and chondromalacia.

-Having patella alta also increases the risk of developing knee arthritis and inflammation in the infrapatellar bursa or fat pad.
+Having patella alta also increases the risk of developing knee arthritis and inflammation in the infrapatellar bursa, suprapatellar bursa or fat pad.

 What Causes Patella Alta?

 Patella Alta is what is known as an idiopathic condition, meaning that the cause of high riding patella is typically unknown.
-The possible causes are:
+The common causes of patella alta are:

 - Congenital Defect: In most cases, patella alta is present from birth and likely occurred during embryonic development